BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Assets.md

-# Self-Sovereign Control of Assets
+# Gordian Envelope Use Case: Self-Sovereign Control of Assets

 The following set of use cases demonstrates how Gordian Envelopes can protect digital assets controlled in an individual, self-sovereign way.
 They are presented progressively: each use case builds on the previous one by demonstrating a new capability.
 They all refer to the same user (Sam) with the same self-sovereign storage needs.